FredericJacobs/InstaCare-iphone/README.md

-# InstaCare - Finding the closest Hospital / Pharmacy in a singly tap
+# InstaCare - Finding the closest Hospital / Pharmacy in a single tap

 This projects builds an *iPhone native application* to look up the closest hospitals (and other medical facilities) using the Foursquare API.